 The release of these harmful substances causes the body to release cytokines.
 Cytokines are immune system cells that help fight infection and cause inflammation.
 This inflammation can cause symptoms very similar to those of an infection, such as swollen lymph nodes.

 Candida die-off may also be a type of delayed hypersensitivity to the Candida infection.
-Some doctors argue that it may be a result of the body’s attempts to fight Candida or remove dead Candida cells.

 It is also possible that a combination of factors cause this syndrome.